souravm84/vidbacking/docs/README.md

 ### Dependency
 The **vidbacking** depends on jQuery 2.x or higher.
 No other files required for it to work properly.
 Also, it requires HTML5 video tag support in the browser(This is a common feature in all major browsers).

+### How to Install
+You can clone/download it from github.com directly.
+This plugin is also available through npm.
+In order to download this from npm use the following command
+> npm install vidbacking

 ### How to use
 You can use this video-background plugin in two different way.
 Either for video as page background, or for the background of a `<div>`, `<section>`, or some other block level elements.
 #### For full page background: